 Rainwater fittings

 Repair category 1

 Notes At the time of our inspection there was no evidence of damp staining/ water staining on wall surfaces which would indicate leakage.
 It should be noted that it was not raining at the time of our inspection.

-Main walls

-Repair category 1

-Notes The main outer walls of the property generally appeared in fair order consistent with age.
+Main walls Repair category 1 Notes The main outer walls of the property generally appeared in fair order consistent with age.
+Evidence of previous repairs to the pointing noted.

-Some worn render evident.